burimaliu/conference-app/README.md

-# Conference Organization App API Project
+# Conference App (API project)

 ### About

 This project is a cloud-based API server to support a web-based and native Android application for conference organization.

-The API supports the following functionality:
+This is a cloud-based server side API to fullfil a web-based and native mobile applications conference needs.
+The API's supports the following:

-- User authentication (via Google accounts)
+- Authentication (Google accounts)
-- User profiles
+- Profiles
-- Conference information
+- Conference's
-- Session information
+- Session
 - User wishlists

-The API is hosted on Google App Engine as application ID [full-stack-conference](https://full-stack-conference.appspot.com), and can be accessed via the [API explorer](https://apis-explorer.appspot.com/apis-explorer/?base=https://full-stack-conference.appspot.com/_ah/api#p/).
+Project is hosted on Google App Engine as application ID [conference-app-1040](https://conference-app-1040.appspot.com), and can be accessed via the [API explorer](https://apis-explorer.appspot.com/apis-explorer/?base=https://conference-app-1040.appspot.com/_ah/api#p/).

 ### Design and Improvement Tasks